OpenSpace/OpenSpace-Docs/index.md

   - Manual

     Pages that describe individual subsystems or components of OpenSpace in greater detail.
+If you want to learn more about concrete elements of OpenSpace, this is the place to be.

   - Tutorials